cjimti/imti/content/post/2018-08-11-kubernetes-port-forwarding.md

 The [kubectl] command offers a vast array of features for working with a [Kubernetes] cluster, one of which is the [port-forward] command.
 Forwarding one or more ports on your local workstation to a Kubernetes service, deployment or individual pod is a simple command.
 The [kubectl] [port-forward] was likely developed as a debugging utility and works great for that.

 In most cases, it makes sense to port forward a Kubernetes [Service].
 A Kubernetes Service can listen-on and forward to one or more ports of an associated [Pod].
-Services are a persistent resource the provide a consistent way to reach a Pod.
+Services are a persistent resource, as they provide a consistent way to reach a Pod.
 Pods can come and go, where Services persist and find the appropriate Pod when one is available.

 The following is an example of a Kubectl [port-forward] command, forwarding port 8080 on the local workstation to 8080 for the service `ok`, additionally port 8081 on the local workstation to port 80 on `ok` service, in the [Namespace] `the-project`: